bkosm/gompose/README.md

 It's just enough so that you can set up and clean your environment for some automated tests.

+The only hard requirement is `docker-compose` executable on system path.

 ## example

 ```go